stm32duino/wiki_contrib/API.md

 #### Example
 Hereafter an usage example which read then convert to proper Unit the 3 internal channels + A0:

+[[/img/Warning-icon.png|alt="Warning"]] This example is provided "as it" and can require some update mainly for datasheet values.

 ```C
 #include "stm32yyxx_ll_adc.h"